Creepybits/ComfyUI-Save_To_GDrive/README.md

 # ComfyUI-Save_To_GDrive
-This node for ComfyUI will save images directly to Google Drive by using API
+This ComfyUI node will save images directly to Google Drive by using Google's free API service.